nojsja/electron-re/README.md

 ```

-In order to send data from main/other process to a service you need use `MesssageChannel`, such as: `MessageChannel.send('service-name', 'channel', 'params')`
+In order to send data from main/other process to a service you need to use `MesssageChannel`, such as: `MessageChannel.send('service-name', 'channel', 'params')`

 #### II ) Usage